+The Pension Fund views climate risk - and the issues which contribute to it - as a key risk to the Fund and of significant concern to all stakeholders.
 The systemic risk posed by climate change and the policies implemented to tackle them will fundamentally change economic, political and social systems and the global financial system.
 They will impact every asset class, sector, industry and market in varying ways and at different times, creating both risks and opportunities to investors.
-The Fund's policy in relation to how it takes climate change into account in relation to its investments is set out in its Investment Strategy Statement and Statement of compliance with the UK stewardship code for institutional investors.
-In relation to the funding implications, the Administering Authority keeps the effect of climate change on future returns and demographic experience, e.g. longevity, under review and will commission modelling or advice from the Fund's Actuary on the potential effect on funding as required.
+The Fund's policy in relation to how it takes climate change into account in relation to its investments is set out in its Responsible Investment Policy which is part of its Investment Strategy Statement.

+In relation to the funding implications, the Administering Authority keeps the effect of climate change on future returns and demographic experience, e.g. longevity, under review.
+The Administering Authority has commissioned scenario analysis modelling on the potential effect on funding from the Fund's Actuary which will be reported in the 2022 valuation report.
+This modelling is expected to meet the Government Actuary's requirements for the 2022 valuations as well as supporting the Fund's reporting under DLUHC's proposed new TCFD (Taskforce for Climate-Related Financial Disclosures) regime for LGPS funds.